-- Watch TV and movies in Spanish- For beginners, children’s shows are great.
+- Watch TV and movies and listen to podcasts in Spanish- For beginners, children’s shows are great.
 They talk slow and use a limited vocabulary.
 As your comprehension improves, you can move on to watching some of your favorites in Spanish.

-The weather in Mexico is generally warm and pleasant year-round.
-In general, the weather is hot, dry, and desert-like in the north part of the country as well as the Baja Peninsula.
-Southern states and the Yucatan Peninsula are humid and tropical.
-Much of central Mexico is at elevation and offers a mild spring-like climate.
-This is the case with Mexico City.
-Pleasant breezes help to keep coastal cities cool and liveable.
+The weather in most of Mexico is warm and pleasant year-round.
+In general, the weather is hot, dry, and desert-like in the northern part of the country as well as the Baja Peninsula.
+Southern states and the Yucatan Peninsula have tropical and hot weather.

 This point really only applies to Americans and Canadians living in Mexico.
-Traveling back home to visit friends and family is fast and affordable when compared with other popular expat destinations like Southeast Asia or South America.
+If you’re from North America, traveling back home to visit friends and family is fast and affordable when compared with other popular expat destinations like Eastern Europe, Southeast Asia, or South America.

-Budget airlines offer affordable flights between many major Mexican and American citie.
-For example, I have found flights between LA and Mexico City or Cancun for less than $100.
+Budget airlines offer affordable flights between many major Mexican cities and American and Canadian cities.
+Mexico has plenty of international airports you can fly out of.
+For example, you can find round trip flights between Los Angeles, Dallas, or Chicago and Mexico City, Puerto Vallarta, or Cancun for less than $200.
 Tickets to many major Canadian cities are affordable as well.
 The countries are very well connected.

-Flights times between Mexico and the US or Canada are pretty short as well when compared to other expat destinations.
-Flying home takes just 3-6 hours rather than a full day.
-Plenty of direct connections are available as well if you’re traveling between major cities.
+Flight times between Mexico and the U.S. or Canada are also pretty short compared to other expat destinations.
+Flying home takes just 3-6 hours.
+To compare, traveling back to your home country from Europe, Asia, or South America might take a full day or more.
+Plenty of direct connections are available as well if you’re traveling between larger cities.